japp-io/flat-equalizer/docs/troubleshoot.md

 ### In-App Purchase No Longer Available

 The in-app purchase is a one-time-only purchase without an expiry date.
 It's tied to your Google account.
-If your purchase is not detected by Wavelet, try clearing Play Store data by going to your system settings - apps.
-After rebooting your device, your purchase should be reloaded and made available to Wavelet again.
+If your purchase is not detected by Flat Equalizer, try clearing Play Store data by going to your system settings - apps.
+After rebooting your device, your purchase should be reloaded and made available to Flat Equalizer again.

 ### Flat Equalizer Randomly Stopping